Links on Android Authority may earn us a commission. Learn more.

 As mentioned above, Apple Fitness Plus offers plenty of synchronicity.
 Sessions are logged automatically by your Apple Watch, meaning you don’t need to spend time setting up the correct type of workout.
 When using an Apple TV, your Apple Watch can also be used as a remote to control the action on-screen.

 Users can access Apple Fitness Plus via the App Store on a compatible iOS device or on an Apple TV.
 If you go the Apple TV route, you’ll be able to access your account on any Apple TV, provided you are wearing your Apple Watch.
-This could be useful if you’re staying in a hotel.
+This can be especially useful if you’re staying in a hotel.

 During a session, heart rate, calories burned, and elapsed time will display on your screen.
 The same goes for closing exercise rings and other relevant notifications from your watch.